Sony RX100 III versus Canon G7 X

 Both the RX100 III and the G7X have zoom lenses build in.
 The RX100 III has a 24-70mm f/1.8-2.8 optic and the G7X offers a 24-100mm f/1.8-2.8 (focal lengths in full frame equivalent terms).
 Hence, the Sony and Canon provide the same view at the wide-angle end, but the Canon has more tele-photo reach at the long end.
 Both cameras offer the same maximum aperture.

-So what conclusions can be drawn?
-Is there a clear favorite between the Sony RX100 III and the Sony RX100 III?
+So how do things add up?
+Is the Sony RX100 III better than the Canon G7 X or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.

 - Easier framing: Has an electronic viewfinder for image framing and settings control.

 - More detailed LCD: Has a higher resolution rear screen (1229k vs 1040k dots).